 Sampling Date: On at warehouse of plant, .
-On at warehouse of plant, .
-Stuffing Date:
+Stuffing Date: On at warehouse of plant, .

-Sampling: On Principal's order, we followed sampling procedure laid down in EC aggregate sample of about 1 kilo for physical analysis.
+On Principal's order, we followed sampling procedure laid down in EC Commission Directive 98/53/EC.
+During filling of bags we obtained, with automatic sampler, one incremental sample per every bag, which were proportionally mixed, quartering and well homogenised to yield the aggregate sample of about 1 kilo for physical analysis.